Getting Rid of Dog Hair In My Home Seemed Impossible—Until I Tried the ChomChom Roller

 Here’s what I tested it on:

 I have a polyester couch cover that the ChomChom Roller worked wonders on.
 On flatter and more solid areas, like the couch arms and seat cushions, it was easy to roll back and forth.
 I could clearly see that dog hair was being picked up (and quickly).
-It was a little harder to get the hair off the back cushion since the couch cover isn’t totally flat in that spot, but it was still manageable, and by the time I was done, the couch cover was virtually hair-free.
+It was a little harder to get the hair off the back cushion since the couch cover isn’t totally flat in that spot, but it was still manageable, and by the time I was done, the couch cover was virtually hair-free and ready for a deeper clean.

 My couch cover does a great job of keeping dog hair off my denim couch, but let’s be real—dog hair (like muddy paw prints) has a knack for getting on nearly every household surface, no matter how well it’s covered.
 There was a small uncovered section of my couch that had some of Ryker’s hair on it, so I used the ChomChom Roller to remove it.
 Worked like a charm!